gohryt/programming-languages-research/DEBUGGERS.md

 Source: https://pernos.co/ and https://robert.ocallahan.org/2024/10/debt-workshop.html

 ### 2.3.
-Visual Studio Snapshot Debugger — Fork + Copy-on-Write
+Visual Studio Snapshot Debugger — Non-Breaking Production Snapshots

-Visual Studio's Snapshot Debugger for Azure App Service uses `fork()` to debug production applications.
-When a "snappoint" (a non-breaking breakpoint) is hit, the application process forks.
-The forked child is immediately suspended, creating a snapshot.
-The developer debugs against the frozen fork while the parent continues serving requests.
+Visual Studio's Snapshot Debugger for Azure App Service and Application Insights introduced "snappoints": non-breaking breakpoints that collect a point-in-time view of application state when a condition is hit in production.
+Unlike traditional breakpoints, a snappoint does not stop the live process for interactive stepping; it captures stack frames, locals, and related diagnostic data so the developer can inspect the recorded state later.

-Because `fork()` uses copy-on-write pages, the snapshot is nearly free in memory — only pages that the parent subsequently modifies are actually copied.
-The overhead to the production process is one `fork()` system call per snappoint hit.
+The important design pattern is not Unix `fork()` itself but **out-of-band snapshot collection**: the production request continues while the debugger receives a bounded artifact for later inspection.
+The implementation details vary by platform and runtime, and Microsoft documents the feature as a managed .NET snapshot/debugging facility rather than as a general fork-and-copy-on-write debugger.

 This is a fundamentally different model from traditional debugging: snappoints don't stop execution.
-They create a point-in-time clone that can be inspected at leisure, possibly hours later.
-Multiple snapshots can be collected over time and compared.
-The trade-off: you cannot step forward from a snapshot, only inspect state.
+They create an inspectable point-in-time artifact, possibly collected from production, but you cannot freely step forward from it the way you would in a paused live process.

 Source: https://devblogs.microsoft.com/visualstudio/snapshot-debugging-with-visual-studio-2017-now-ready-for-production/